emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 hold up to 15,000 pounds of product.

 Different trailer types carry different products.
-The main types include dry van, flatbed, refrigerated/temperature-controlled trailer and tank.
+The main types include *dry van*, *flatbed*, *refrigerated/temperature-controlled trailer* and *tank*.
-Dry van is the most popular one.
-The flatbed trailer does not have a side wall or ceiling and used to carry construction materials or large machinery.
-Food and medicines are normally hauled by temperature-controlled.
+*Dry van* is the most popular one.
+The *flatbed trailer* does not have a side wall or ceiling and used to carry construction materials or large machinery.
+Food and medicines are normally hauled by *temperature-controlled*.
-Tanks, which are used to haul refined oil products or chemicals in the liquid form.
+*Tanks* are used to haul refined oil products or chemicals in the liquid form.

 Two types of services exists to cover freight transportation requirements, through long-term contracts or on the spot market.
 Contract carriers is used most frequently.
 The contract is typically a one-year commitment,